GeostatsGuy/GeostatsPy/README.md

 ##### Special Thanks

 Huge thanks to [Professor Honggeun Jo](https://www.linkedin.com/in/honggeun-jo/?originalSubdomain=kr), whose prior work on 3D variograms, covariance functions, and more made this possible.
 Your contributions to GeostatsPy have been incredible.
-Also, I still need to add your 3D kriging function—coming soon!

 ___